 - Add the onion and carrots to the pan.
 Saute until the vegetables are tender, about 4-5 minutes.
 Add the minced garlic, stir frequently, cooking for 1 minute more.
 Whisk in the flour.
 Cook for 1 minute, whisking constantly.
 Slowly add the chicken stock.
 Whisk to combine.
 Bring the mixture to a boil.
 When it reaches a boil, reduce heat to low, and cover.
 Simmer for 5 minutes.

-- Add the cheese tortellini, salt, Italian seasoning, black pepper, spinach, and half and half.
+- Add the cheese tortellini, salt, Italian seasoning, black pepper, spinach, cooked sausage, and half and half.
 Cook for 4-5 minutes or until the cheese tortellini is warm.
 Serve immediately.